octref/blog/back-to-blogging-with-vuepress/index.md

 - Clean URL with hot reloading working.
 When I'm editing `/foo.md`, `/foo` will get hot updates.
 - The home page is ~15KB and the output very readable.
 Subsequent navigation to each page is around 10kb excluding images.
-- Other than Google Analytics, which can be blocked by Ad blockers for people who care, there is 0 lines of JavaScript on the website.
+- ~~Other than Google Analytics, which can be blocked by Ad blockers for people who care, there is 0 lines of JavaScript on this website.~~ I removed Google Analytics as well.
+There's now 0 lines of JavaScript on this website.

 I can try to make my changes upstream, but I'm worried my changes won't reconcile with Vuepress's vision.
 Vuepress emits mostly static HTML files to be hydrated into an "app".
 But I don't want an app — I just want to use Vue as a composition tool for generating HTML.